Alton Towers: Splash Landings Hotel

 The Splash Landings Hotel opened in June 2003.
 The hotel has a relaxed Caribbean theme and is attached to the Alton Towers Waterpark, with its entrance located on the ground floor.
 It also has a four star rating and houses 216 rooms, along with the Flambo's Jambo buffet restaurant, the Coffee Shack kiosk, Ma Garrita's Bar, the Shack gift shop, and a much larger arcade.
 There are three room themes: Beachcomber, Ice Cave, and the Mutiny Bay-themed Pirate rooms.
 The hotel is also connected to the Alton Towers Hotel by an elevated walkway, allowing easy access to the Waterpark from both hotels.

 Enchanted Village

 The Enchanted Village open in April 2015, and contains 120 lodges and 5 secluded treehouses set in the fictional Enchanted Forest woodland.
 Situated next to the Alton Towers hotel, it features a variety of miniature playgrounds for children.

 CBeebies Land Hotel

 The CBeebies Land Hotel is situated at the back of the rock gardens behind the Alton Towers Hotel, and opened on 8 July 2017 with a total of 76 themed rooms.

-There are eight themes: Bugbies, Bing, Octonauts, Postman Pat, Swashbuckle, In the Night Garden, Something Special, and Bluey.
+There are nine different themes: Bugbies, Bing, Octonauts, Postman Pat, Swashbuckle, In the Night Garden, Something Special, Bluey and Hey Duggee.